 Pandemic Positives: How to Go Virtual Without Breaking the Budget

 COVID-19 has forced most—if not all—courts and legal service providers to modify how they serve their customers, and often with limited resources.
-During this webinar, we will hear from Kim, Izquieta, and Sato on how they provided their services pre-pandemic, how they are providing services now, and a behind-the-scenes look into how they were able to make the necessary shifts.
+During this webinar, we heard from Kim, Izquieta, and Sato on how they provided their services pre-pandemic, how they are providing services now, and a behind-the-scenes look into how they were able to make the necessary shifts.

 Carolyn Kim is the Self-Help Services Manager and Family Law Facilitator at the Superior Court of California, County of Orange.
 Prior to her current role, she was a Project Director at Asian Americans Advancing Justice – LA and oversaw a pilot project that developed a national model for remote citizenship services.
 She also managed the organization’s legal intake unit that provides legal assistance to limited English proficient callers through multilingual toll-free legal helplines.
 Carolyn started her legal career as a staff attorney, providing family law and immigration representation to domestic violence survivors.